United(SM) Business Card Review: 100,000 Bonus Miles Offer

 Basically, this card helps me feel closer to a business class passenger when I just buy economy tickets and pay for the extra legroom seats.
 I get the nice check-in line, no hassles with checked bags, TSA PreCheck for security, and true priority boarding so no stress about carry-on space.

 Bottom line.
-The Chase Aeroplan World Elite Mastercard offers a 60,000 point sign-up bonus (redeemable for multiple Air Canada flights or use the Pay Yourself Back feature to offset $750 of travel on ANY airline) and Air Canada flight perks (including free first checked bag and elite status).
+The card_name offers a generous sign-up bonus (redeemable for multiple Air Canada flights or use the Pay Yourself Back feature to offset travel purchased from ANY airline or hotel) and Air Canada flight perks (including free first checked bag and elite status).

 I will be adding this offer to the Top 10 Best Credit Card Bonus Offers.